ankitajadhav2005/edtech-analysis-basic/README.md

-# Lead Data Analysis Project
+# Lead Conversion & Funnel Performance Analysis

 ## Business Problem
 The business generates leads from multiple acquisition channels but lacks clarity on: